-Find storage in your neighborhood, with someone you trust, for a price that can't be beat.
+Find RV storage in your neighborhood, with someone you trust.

 Owning an RV means endless camping trips, traveling wherever and whenever you please, and miles of wide-open road and scenic towns.
 While your camper may be your constant companion during warm months, at some point that summer fun will come to an end, and you’ll need to put that big rig in storage.

 The typical RV is 20 to 25 feet long and weighs over 5,000 pounds.
 That means you’re going to need a large, secure area to keep your vehicle protected all winter.
 The problem is that not everyone has that kind of space available near their home.

 That’s where Neighbor comes in.
 You may not have the space you need to store your motorhome, but someone in your neighborhood does!
 All you have to do is enter your city, address, or zip code and you can browse secure RV storage spaces around the country.
 Give it a try!

 Neighbor makes it easy to find and book a storage unit for your RV near you, be it for a few months, while moving, or just for the winter season.
 Unlike traditional self storage facilities, Neighbor connects people in need of storage space with other people who have extra room such as a driveway, covered outdoor space, or lot.
 Just type your location into the search bar and you’ll see a list of storage units in your area.

 You can compare price, size, amenities, and location to find your ideal space.
 After you’ve selected your storage space for your camper, you can make a reservation request and get in touch with the host.
 Neighbor handles all the payments and provides a secure messaging platform for you to use.
 You handle the moving.

 People choose to store their RVs at a Neighbor RV storage space because they are unable to store them at their home.
 A Neighbor RV storage space is worth considering even if you do have the extra space at home.
 Here are a few advantages to using Neighbor's RV storage: